 Treehouse Hotel London has been hot on everyone’s lips since arriving at the beginning of the year, and rightly so, it’s fun, quirky and literally inspired by the humble treehouse.

 Inside it’s adorn with whimsical interiors, foliage overhead and an exceptional modern Mexican restaurant that’ll whizz you off to the country powered by chilli and spice.
-Not to mention their hip rooftop bar too, just perfect for a summer cocktail overlooking London’s skyline.
+Not to mention their hip rooftop bar too, just perfect for a cocktail overlooking London’s skyline.

 14-15 Langham Place, Marylebone W1B 2QS